Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

+and $\omega$ is a primitive third root of unity (compare Proposition~\ref{wedge_at_cusp}).
+Then, $W_0$ is a union of three disjoint sectors each of angle $\pi$.
+In the dynamical plane of $\rho$, the wedges are similarly defined with angles that are twice smaller.
+More precisely, for $\theta\in[0,\pi/4)$,

-\emph{Wheels} (of cheese) are just discs of radius say $1/10$ centered at the singular points $\frac34$, $\frac34\omega$, and $\frac34\omega^2$ for $\sigma$ (respectively, $1,\omega,\omega^2$ in the case of $\rho$).
-The \emph{cheese slices} are sectors of the wheels contained in $T^\infty$ (or $\D$ in the case of $\rho$).
-In the case of $\sigma$, $W_0$ denotes the slice of angle $\pi$ and $W$ the slice of angle $2\pi-\theta$ (compare Proposition~\ref{wedge_at_cusp}).
-For the model map $\rho$, the angles are twice smaller.
-If necessary we modify $W$ and $W_0$ in an obvious way so that the slices are invariant under $\sigma$ or $\rho$ (on the part where the maps are defined).
+In this case, $\mathbf{W}_0$ is a union of three disjoint sectors each of angle $\pi/2$.
+If necessary, we modify $W_\theta$ and $\mathbf{W}_\theta$ in an obvious way so that the slices are invariant under $\sigma$ or $\rho$ (on the part where the maps are defined).